Please carefully follow the guidelines below.

-The manuscripts should be prepared in accordance with ICMJE-Recommendations for the Conduct, Reporting, Editing and Publication of Scholarly Work in Medical Journals (updated in December 2016 - http://www.icmje. org/icmje-recommendations.pdf ).
-Authors are required to prepare manuscripts in accordance with CONSORT guidelines for randomized research studies, STROBE guidelines for observational original research studies, STARD guidelines for studies on diagnostic accuracy, PRISMA guidelines for systematic reviews and meta-analysis, ARRIVE guidelines for experimental animal studies and TREND guidelines for non-randomized public behavior.
+The manuscripts should be prepared in accordance with ICMJE-Recommendations for the Conduct, Reporting, Editing and Publication of Scholarly Work in Medical Journals (updated in December 2016 - http://www.icmje. org/icmje-recommendations.pdf).
+Authors are required to prepare manuscripts in accordance with CONSORT guidelines for randomized controlled clinical studies, STROBE guidelines for Observational original research studies, STARD guidelines for studies on diagnostic accuracy, PRISMA guidelines for systematic reviews and meta-analysis, ARRIVE guidelines for experimental animal studies, TREND guidelines for non-randomized public behaviour and CARE checklist for case series.

 Title page: A separate title page should be submitted with all submissions and this page should include;

 Abstract: An abstract should be submitted with all submissions except for letters to the editor.
-The abstract of Original Articles should be structured with subheadings (Purpose, Methods, Results and Conclusion.
+The abstract of Original Articles should be structured with subheadings (Background and Purpose, Methods, Results and Conclusion).
+The abstract must not be longer than 200 words and must clearly emphasise the objective of the study, experimental procedure(s), key results, and conclusions.
+The abstract must not contain mathematical formulae and an abbreviation.
+The abstract must not contain any reference citations.

 Keywords: Each submission must be accompanied by a minimum of three and a maximum of six keywords for subject indexing at the end of the abstract.
 The keywords should be listed in full without abbreviations.

-The main text should be structured with Introduction, Methods, Results and Discussion subheadings.
-Please check Table 1 for limitations for Original Articles.
+The main text should be structured with Introduction, Materials and Methods, Results and Discussion subheadings.

 Statistical analysis to support conclusions is usually necessary.
 Statistical analyses must be conducted in accordance with the international statistical reporting standards (Altman DG, Gore SM, Gardner MJ, Pocock SJ.
 Statistical guidelines for contributors to medical journals.
 Br Med J 1983: 7; 1489-93).
 Information on statistical analyses should be provided with a separate subheading under the Materials and Methods section and statistical software that was used during the process must certainly be specified.
 Data must be expressed as mean±standard deviation when parametric tests are used to compare continuous variables.
 Data must be expressed as median (minimum-maximum) and percentiles (25th and 75th percentiles) when non-parametric tests are used.
 In advanced and complicated statistical analyses, relative risk (RR), odds ratio (OR) and hazard ratio (HR) must be supported by confidence intervals (CI) and p values.

-Review Articles: Review articles are scientific analysis of recent developments on a specific topic as reported in the literature.
-Articles prepared by authors who have extensive knowledge on a particular field and whose scientific background has been translated into high volume of publication and high citation potential are taken under review.
+2) Review Articles: Review articles are scientific analysis of recent developments on a specific topic as reported in the literature.
+Articles prepared by authors who have an extensive knowledge on a particular field and whose scientific background has been translated into high volume of publication and high citation potential are taken under review.
 No new information is described, and no opinions or personal experiences are expressed.
-Reviews should only include the highlights on a subject.
+Reviews should only include the highlights on a topic.
+The authors can structure the main text of review articles according to their preferences.

-Letter to the Editor and Reply: Letters to the Editor and Replies should offer objective and constructive criticism of published content.
+4) Letter to the Editor and Reply: Letters to the Editor and Replies should offer objective and constructive criticism of published content.
 Letters may also discuss matters of general interest to physicians and academicians and may include images.
-Please check Table 1 for limitations for Letters to the Editor.

 Tables should be included in the main document, presented after the reference list and they should be numbered consecutively in the order they are referred to within the main text.
 A descriptive title must be placed above the tables.
 Abbreviations used in the tables should be defined below the tables by footnotes (even if they are defined within the main text).
 Tables should be created using the “insert table” command of the word processing software and they should be arranged clearly to provide an easy reading.
 Data presented in the tables should not be a repetition of the data presented within the main text but should be supporting the main text.